HamzaMalik92/Google-Map-Flutter/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-NOTE : Add your Google Map API in "AndroidManifest.xml" file.
+NOTE : Add your Google Map API Key in "AndroidManifest.xml" file.